Child labour: Causes

-International Labour Organization (ILO) suggests poverty is the greatest single cause behind child labour.
+The ILO suggests that poverty is the greatest single cause behind child labour.
 For impoverished households, income from a child's work is usually crucial for his or her own survival or for that of the household.
 Income from working children, even if small, may be between 25 and 40% of the household income.
-Other scholars such as Harsch on African child labour, and Edmonds and Pavcnik on global child labour have reached the same conclusion.
+Other scholars such as Harsch on African child labour, and Edmonds and Pavcnik on global child labour, have reached the same conclusion.

+While poverty is a significant factor, the relationship between poverty and child labour is complex.
+Research suggests that child labour generally decreases as household productive wealth (measured by agricultural per capita land holding in rural areas) increases.
+However, there can be a notable spike in the relationship between child labour and landholding at moderate levels of land per capita.

-Lack of meaningful alternatives, such as affordable schools and quality education, according to ILO, is another major factor driving children to harmful labour.
+According to the ILO, lack of meaningful alternatives such as affordable schools and quality education is another major factor driving children to harmful labour in some countries.
 Children work because they have nothing better to do.
-Many communities, particularly rural areas where between 60 and 70% of child labour is prevalent, do not possess adequate school facilities.
-Even when schools are sometimes available, they are too far away, difficult to reach, unaffordable or the quality of education is so poor that parents wonder if going to school is really worth it.
+Many communities, particularly in rural areas where child labour rates can be between 60 and 70 per cent, do not have access to adequate school facilities.
+Even when schools are available, they may be too far away, difficult to reach, unaffordable or the quality of education so poor that parents may not consider school attendance to be worth it.

-Cultural
+Cultural factors

-In European history when child labour was common, as well as in contemporary child labour of modern world, certain cultural beliefs have rationalised child labour and thereby encouraged it.
+Historically when child labour was more common, as well as in contemporary child labour, certain cultural beliefs have grounded it.
 Some view that work is good for the character-building and skill development of children.
-In many cultures, particular where the informal economy and small household businesses thrive, the cultural tradition is that children follow in their parents' footsteps; child labour then is a means to learn and practice that trade from a very early age.
-Similarly, in many cultures the education of girls is less valued or girls are simply not expected to need formal schooling, and these girls pushed into child labour such as providing domestic services.
+In many cultures, particularly where the informal economy and small household businesses thrive, the cultural tradition is that children follow in their parents' footsteps; child labour then is a means to learn and practise that trade from a very early age.
+Similarly, in many cultures the education of girls is less valued or girls are simply not expected to need formal schooling, and may be pushed into child labour such as providing domestic services.

 Macroeconomics

 Biggeri and Mehrotra have studied the macroeconomic factors that encourage child labour.
-They focus their study on five Asian nations including India, Pakistan, Indonesia, Thailand and Philippines.
+They focus their studies on India, Pakistan, Indonesia, Thailand and the Philippines.
 They suggest that child labour is a serious problem in all five, but it is not a new problem.
-Macroeconomic causes encouraged widespread child labour across the world, over most of human history.
+Macroeconomic causes encouraged widespread child labour across the world over most of human history.
 They suggest that the causes for child labour include both the demand and the supply side.
-While poverty and unavailability of good schools explain the child labour supply side, they suggest that the growth of low-paying informal economy rather than higher paying formal economy is amongst the causes of the demand side.
-Other scholars too suggest that inflexible labour market, size of informal economy, inability of industries to scale up and lack of modern manufacturing technologies are major macroeconomic factors affecting demand and acceptability of child labour.
+While poverty and unavailability of good schools explain the child labour supply side, they suggest that the growth of a low-paying informal economy rather than higher-paying formal economy is amongst the causes on the demand side.
+Other scholars also suggest that inflexible labour market, size of informal economy, inability of industries to scale up and lack of modern manufacturing technologies are major macroeconomic factors affecting demand for and acceptability of child labour.